LDV Pilot: LDV Pilot (1996–2005)

-In 1996, the van received a facelift with less boxy front panels and a redesigned dashboard and seating and was renamed the Pilot.
+In 1996, the van received a major facelift with softened front styling - although its relationship with the original Sherpa of the 1970s was still very evident.
+There was also a redesigned dashboard and seating and the van was renamed the Pilot.
 The facelift also saw the end of the '80s Rover stalks, but not the instruments and minor switchgear.

 The van became popular as a minibus, and was available in pick up and fleet based vans, as well as being used by the army for transporting troops.
 Power arrived in the form of a Peugeot 1905cc diesel engine throughout the entire range, however it made the Pilot sluggish and only able to achieve 75 mph (One of the rare versions with the turbocharged version of this engine was an altogether more satisfying drive).

 It also had little torque meaning most hills required the driver to change down.
 Early models have basic interiors consisting of two or three seats, Mountain Blue coloured plastic dashboard and LDV branded FM/AM cassette radio.
 Gears are selected using the now unpopular floor mounted gear stick.
 The van was also used by various police forces and the Royal Mail.